Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

 \item $\maxgap(\Exbar)=1$: In this case, $\Ex$ contains no two consecutive numbers but contains at least one positive integer.

-\item $\maxgap(\Exbar)=0$: By assumption $\Ex=[0,k]$ for some $k\geq 1$ \end{enumerate} Note that the uncovered case $\Ex=\{0\}$ corresponds to the edge-cover problem.
+\item $\maxgap(\Exbar)=0$: In this case, there is a $k \ge 1$ such that $\Ex=[0,k]$. \end{enumerate} Note that the uncovered case $\Ex=\{0\}$ corresponds to the edge-cover problem.
 In this case, our techniques to realize relations fail.
-However, we show the tight lower bound via another reduction in \cref{sec:lower:edge-cover}.
+However, we show the tight lower bound by a separate reduction in \cref{sec:lower:edge-cover}.